 Management Plan, which includes the following, must be submitted:

 A non refundable Application Fee of €150 must accompany each application.
+Please see related link for online application form required.

-Please Note: Application for a licence must be submitted a minimum of 14 days prior to the proposed commencement of works.
+Please Note: Application for a licence must be submitted online a minimum of 14 days prior to the proposed commencement of works.

 Where it is proposed to place a Mobile Crane/Hoist on or near a roadway a Work Method Statement / Traffic Management Plan, which includes the following, must be submitted:

 A non-refundable Application Fee of €110 must accompany each application.
+Please see related link for online application form.

 For more information on the road opening licence procedure, please read the Road Opening Licence Guide